Reconstruction in the Calder\'on problem on a fixed partition from finite and partial boundary data: The reconstruction method for infinite measurements

 Hence, one can solve either of the following one-dimensional optimization problems:

 or

-Note that \eqref{eq:recon2a} and \eqref{eq:recon2b} show that $t = \gamma_m$ is the unique value where it changes from ``the operator inequality is satisfied'' to ``the operator inequality is \emph{not} satisfied''. \begin{remark} Note the interesting fact, that the approach using $\Lambda_{m,0}(t)$ corresponds to ``building'' the domain one pixel $P_m$ at a time, since having a perfectly insulating coefficient corresponds to deleting that part of the domain in the PDE problem. \end{remark}
+Note that \eqref{eq:recon2a} and \eqref{eq:recon2b} show that $t = \gamma_m$ is the unique value where it changes from ``the operator inequality is satisfied'' to ``the operator inequality is \emph{not} satisfied''. \begin{remark} Note the interesting fact, that the approach using $\Lambda_{m,0}(t)$ corresponds to ``building'' the domain one pixel $P_m$ at a time, since having a perfectly insulating conductivity coefficient corresponds to deleting that part of the domain in the PDE problem. \end{remark} \begin{remark} If there are known uniform lower/upper bounds $0<\alpha\leq\gamma\leq \beta$, then one can replace $0$ by $\alpha$ and $\infty$ by $\beta$ in the definitions of $\Lambda_{m,0}$ and $\Lambda_{m,\infty}$ and restrict $t\in[\alpha,\beta]$.

+Moreover, this avoids the need for defining $\Gamma_m$ and using $\mathcal{R}_m$, since these are only introduced for the sake of $\Lambda_{m,0}$ and $\Lambda_{m,\infty}$, with a conductivity possibly taking an extreme value on part of the original measurement set $\Gamma$. \end{remark}